Hyperuniformity near jamming transition over a wide range of bidispersity: System size dependence

 \section{System size dependence}

-Figure~\ref{fig:systemsize} shows the structure factor of quasi-particles for systems of different sizes, $N = 1\,000$, $4\,000$, and $10\,000$.
+Figure~\ref{fig:systemsize} shows the structure factor of quasi-particles for systems of different sizes, $N = 1\,000$, $4\,000$, and $10\,000$, for several size ratios $\sr$ in an equimolar bidisperse system.
 Due to periodic boundary conditions, larger systems provide access to smaller wavenumbers, with $q_{\min} \propto 1/\sqrt{N}$.
-We observe that the structure factors collapse onto a single curve, indicating that the hyperuniformity measured in the contacts-based representation is independent of system size.
+We observe that the structure factors collapse onto a single curve, indicating that the hyperuniformity measured in the quasi-particle representation is robust with respect to system size.